csdcorp/speech_to_text/speech_to_text/README.md

 ### Android beeps on start/stop of speech recognition

 This is a feature of the Android OS and there is no supported way to disable it.

+Android build
+Version 5.2.0 of the plugin and later require at least `compileSdkVersion 31` for the Android build.
+This property can be set in the `build.gradle` file.

 ### Continuous speech recognition